sine-io/cosbench-sineio/README.md

 a) Intel source code is being released under the Apache 2.0 license.

+b) SineIO source code is being released under the MIT license.

-b) Additional libraries used with COSBench have their own licensing; refer to 3rd-party-licenses.pdf for details.
+c) Additional libraries used with COSBench have their own licensing; refer to 3rd-party-licenses.pdf for details.

 Distribution Packages